Subscribe to updates

 Extraordinary Council, Council - Thursday 22nd January, 2026 6.00 pm

-January 22, 2026 at 6:00 pm View on council website Watch video of meetingSummary
+January 22, 2026 at 6:00 pm Council View on council website Watch video of meetingSummary

 Corporate Peer Challenge - Progress Review

-The Council accepted the findings of the Local Government Association (LGA) Corporate Peer Challenge (CPC) Progress Review report, noting the ongoing progress detailed in the council's action plan.
-Recommendations and further actions from the review will be incorporated into the Council's Annual Delivery Plan.
+The Council accepted the findings of the Local Government Association's (LGA) Corporate Peer Challenge (CPC) Progress Review report, noting the ongoing progress detailed in the council's action plan.
+Recommendations and further actions will be incorporated into the Council's Annual Delivery Plan.
 The CPC process is a valued improvement and assurance tool, with councils expected to undergo a challenge at least once every five years.
-North Northamptonshire Council's first CPC was in September 2024, with the progress review visit taking place on 13 October 2025.
-The review found strong evidence that the Council has made real and meaningful progress in all seven of the recommendations set out in the CPC,
+North Northamptonshire Council's first CPC was in September 2024, and this progress review, conducted in October 2025, found strong evidence that the Council has made real and meaningful progress in all seven of the recommendations set out in the CPC.

 Independent Remuneration Panel - Review of Members Scheme of Allowances

-The Council rejected the Independent Remuneration Panel's (IRP) recommendation for a 1.5% increase and backdating of allowances for members from 23 May 2025.
-Instead, the Council approved several changes to the Members' Scheme of Allowances.
-These include: only one Special Responsibility Allowance (SRA) payable per member; a limit on the number of SRAs payable at any one time to not exceed 50% of council members (34 members); and setting the SRA for the Chair of the Planning Committee at the same level as the Chair of the Licensing and Appeals Committee.
-Mileage and subsistence allowances will remain unchanged, as will the childcare and dependants' carers allowance, capped at £15,383.80 per annum.
+The Council rejected the recommendation from the Independent Remuneration Panel (IRP) that allowances be increased and backdated to 23 May 2025.
+This included a proposed 1.5% increase to the basic allowance and Special Responsibility Allowances (SRAs).
+However, the Council approved several other recommendations from the IRP.
+These include that only one SRA be payable to any member, and that the total number of SRAs payable at any one time should not exceed 50% of Council Members (34 Members).
+The SRA for the Chair of the Planning Committee will be set at the same level as the Chair of the Licensing and Appeals Committee.
+Mileage and subsistence allowances will remain unchanged, as will the childcare and dependants' carers allowance, capped at £1,500 per annum.
 The LGA model parental leave policy will be adopted.
-Co-opted Members and Independent Persons' allowances will remain at £400 per meeting but will be uncapped and paid only on attendance.
+Co-opted Members and Independent Persons' allowances will remain at £400 per meeting but will be uncapped, paid only on attendance.
 Basic allowances and SRAs will be subject to annual indexation in line with the NJC national pay award for officers.
-No changes were made to the approved duties outlined in the Members' Allowance Scheme.
-The IRP's role is to advise on the terms and conditions of councillors' allowances, considering factors such as workload, responsibilities, and comparability with other authorities.
+No changes will be made to the Approved Duties outlined in the Members' Allowance Scheme.
+The IRP's review considered changes since the last review in 2022, including governance changes, a reduction in councillor numbers, and workload implications.

 Review of Planning Committee Arrangements